 If you're able to plan for your clasp before you start beading, we recommend leaving a two-foot-long tail of thread at the beginning of the pattern.
 You should also have about two feet, at the minimum, of thread left at the end of your beadwork when you finish the pattern.

 If your thread tails are too short, weave them into the beadwork and trim them off.
 Then add a new length of thread (about three feet long) to one end of the band.

 Weave through the peyote stitch beadwork, and bring the needle out through a high bead in the place where you want to make the first loop.
 Lie the clasp next to the end of your beadwork to help you select this location.
 You won't always be able to center your clasp perfectly on your band, but you can come very close if you're careful.

 Make the First Loop to Attach the Clasp

-Pick up four beads (I used the same size 11/0 Delicas from the pattern) and pass through the first metal ring on the clasp from front to back.
+Pick up four beads (The same size 11/0 Delicas from the bracelet are used for the clasp above) and pass through the first metal ring on the clasp from front to back.

-Pass again through the bead that your thread currently exits at the end of the bracelet band (I'll call this the "base bead"), and pull the thread taut.
+Pass again through the bead that your thread currently exits at the end of the bracelet band (we'll call this the "base bead"), and pull the thread taut.